colejarczyk/doc/api/campaign.rst

 .. note::

     The *3062c881-93f3-496b-9669-4238c0a62be8* id is an example value.
-Your value can be different.
+Your value may be different.
-    Check in the list of all admin users if you are not sure which id should be used.
+    Check the list of all admin users if you are not sure which id should be used.

 Example Response
 ^^^^^^^^^^^^^^^^^^